 Once we have a baseline for keyword ranking, it’s time to conduct keyword research.
+Keyword research is just another name for audience discovery on search engines.
 Keywords have considerable value for your content marketing efforts.
 You may just be looking at them from a slightly distorted angle.

 When you begin a strategic keyword search, you’re really learning about your audience and what and how they search.

 We start with seed keywords that are relevant to your industry, solutions, and themes.
 The data from this includes:

 - Volume: How often users input that keyword when searching.